 Enquiring about the well-being of employees and communicating with them on a personal level is another way of appreciating them.

-It assures them that the organization cares for their personal and professional growth.
+It assures them that the organization cares about their personal and professional growth.

 Both employee recognition and appreciation play a critical role in keeping the employees engaged and motivated.
 That is why organizations need to combine them to consistently motivate and get the best out of their employees.